rdeak/jwe/README.md

 # JWE with compression

-This repo contains basic JWE encryption and decryption functions with compression
+This repo expose functions for encrypting and decrypting JWE tokens.

+Content is compressed and processed with functions for handling compact JWE exposed in [Jose](https://github.com/panva/jose) library.

 ## Methods